-- (a) The Council determines: - the Statement of Licensing Policy; - membership of the Licensing & Gambling Acts Committee; - the extent to which functions, other than functions under the 2003 Act, are delegated to the Licensing & Gambling Acts Committee. - (b) The Licensing & Gambling Acts Committee will undertake all functions of the Authority under the 2003 Act that are not the responsibility of the Council, as follows:

-- making recommendations to the Council on the Statement of Licensing Policy; - reviewing the Statement of Licensing Policy within five-year intervals, keeping the policy under review at other times and undertaking appropriate consultations; - arranging for training of members and officers to enable the Authority to discharge its duties under the 2003 Act; - agreeing which body is competent to advise the Authority in respect of matters relating to the protection of children from harm; - deciding the extent to which the Authority will recommend the classification of films; - monitoring the impact of licensing on regulated entertainment in general and live music and dancing in particular in connection with cultural strategies; - establishing and agreeing enforcement protocols (with the Police etc.); - reporting to the Planning Authority on the situation concerning licensed premises including the general impact of alcohol related crime and disorder; this enables the Planning Committee to have regard to such matters when taking its decisions and avoid any unnecessary overlap. - considering current licences or applications for licences where a Representation or a Relevant Representation has been made and not withdrawn. - Receiving reports on matters determined by Licensing Officers with delegated authority. - (c) Licensing Sub-Committees will operate under authority delegated by the Licensing & Gambling Acts Committee and determine matters as set out in Policy GN 11. - (d) Licensing Officers will operate under delegated authority and determine matters as set out in Policy GN 12.
+- (a) The Council determines: - the Statement of Licensing Policy; - membership of the Licensing and Gambling Acts Committee; - the extent to which functions, other than functions under the 2003 Act, are delegated to the Licensing and Gambling Acts Committee. - (b) The Licensing and Gambling Acts Committee will undertake all functions of the Authority under the 2003 Act that are not the responsibility of the Council, as follows: - making recommendations to the Council on the Statement of Licensing Policy; - reviewing the Statement of Licensing Policy within five-year intervals, keeping the policy under review at other times and undertaking appropriate consultations; - arranging for training of members and officers to enable the Authority to discharge its duties under the 2003 Act; - agreeing which body is competent to advise the Authority in respect of matters relating to the protection of children from harm; - deciding the extent to which the Authority will recommend the classification of films; - monitoring the impact of licensing on regulated entertainment in general and live music and dancing in particular in connection with cultural strategies; - considering current licences or applications for licences where a Representation or a Relevant Representation has been made and not withdrawn. - receiving reports on matters determined by Licensing Officers with delegated authority. - (c) Licensing Sub-Committees will operate under authority delegated by the Licensing and Gambling Acts Committee and determine matters as set out in Policy GN 11. - (d) Licensing Officers will operate under delegated authority and determine matters as set out in Policy GN 12.